rodneyshupe/Cookbook/Recipes/Desserts/PeachTarteTatinWithOrangeBlossomCream.rst

 ----------

 1. Preheat the oven to 350F (180C).
-2. Place a cast-iron pan or an ovenproof frying pan over low heat and add the caster sugar and 100 millilitres (3.5 ounces) of water.
-Stir until the sugar has dissolved.
+2. Set a cast-iron pan or ovenproof frying pan over low heat, then add the caster sugar and 100 millilitres (3.5 ounces) of water; stir until the sugar has dissolved.
-3. Once the sugar has dissolved, increase the heat to high and simmer for 12 to 14 minutes or until the syrup is a light golden-brown colour.
-Stir in the butter and scrape in the seeds from the vanilla pod, then cook for another two to three minutes or until you reach a caramel consistency.
+3. Once dissolved, increase the heat to high and simmer until the syrup is a light golden-brown colour, 12 to 14 minutes; stir in the butter and scrape in the seeds from the vanilla pod, then cook until you reach a caramel consistency, another two to three minutes.
 4. Arrange the halved peaches, cut-side up, over the caramel.
-5. Roll out the puff pastry so that it covers the peaches in the pan.
-Place the pastry on top of the peaches and fold the edges down the sides so that you're tucking in the peaches.
+5. Roll out the puff pastry to cover the peaches in the pan, lay it on top, and fold the edges down the sides to tuck in the peaches.
-6. Make three small slits in the centre of the pastry with a sharp knife and bake for 45 minutes until the peaches are caramelised and the pastry is golden.
+6. Make three small slits in the centre of the pastry with a sharp knife, then bake until the peaches are caramelised and the pastry is golden, 45 minutes.
-7. Meanwhile, to make the orange blossom cream, whisk the creme fraiche with the orange blossom water and orange zest, and set aside.
+7. Meanwhile, make the orange blossom cream: whisk the creme fraiche with the orange blossom water and orange zest, then set aside.
-8. When the tarte tatin is cooked, carefully invert the tarte out onto a serving dish.
+8. When the tarte tatin is cooked, carefully invert it onto a serving dish.
    Slice and serve with a dollop of the orange blossom cream.

 Notes
 -----